regcam/choosytable/memory_bank/projectbrief.md

-# ChosyTable Project Brief
+# ChoosyTable Project Brief

 ## Mission Statement
-ChosyTable empowers People of Color (PoC) with corporate interview insights and company transparency data.
+ChoosyTable empowers People of Color (PoC) with corporate interview insights and company transparency data.
 Our core principle: **"Before we lend our talents to any company, we should know how they treat us."**

 ## Core Objectives
 1. **Statistical Analysis**: Provide data-driven insights on interview outcomes by ethnicity and position